powerpuffpenguin/webpc/README.md

 * Simple user and grouping system to control user access rights and scope
 * Support multiple system platforms(linux windows mac ...)
 * Support to retrieve the latest released program from github and automatically upgrade
+* Use [webpctv](https://github.com/powerpuffpenguin/webpctv) client to play video from webpc on TV

 ## Table of Contents